freakingid/content-scheduler-2/readme.txt

 3. Scheduling content expiration uses a small, unobtrusive box on your Post and Pages edit screens.

 == Changelog ==

+= 2.0.0 =
+* FIX: Date and Time are now stored as unix timestamps, allowing for proper use of Date / Time formatting, as well as more reliable wp-cron scheduling.
+* FIX: Notifictions should now be triggered only once -- as an item expires -- and not continue to bug you.
+* FIX: Multisite works properly, allowing each blog to have its own Content Scheduler settings.
+* CHANGE: Datepicker changed to jQuery UI Datepicker with Timepicker add-on.
+* CHANGE: Options are retrieved and stored more efficiently.

 = 1.0.0 =
 * FIX: addition and removal of post tags